IDEMSInternational/instatExtras/README.md

 ## Contribution

-Contributions to standAloneFunctionsR are welcome!
+Contributions to `instatExtras` are welcome!
 If you find any issues or have suggestions for improvements, please open an issue on the GitHub repository.

 ## Acknowledgments

-This package was developed as part of the R-Instat project.
+This package was developed as part of the [R-Instat](https://r-instat.org/) project.
 We acknowledge the contributions of all developers and contributors to the project.